IBM-Cloud/terraform-provider-ibm/website/docs/index.html.markdown

 * `region` - (optional) The IBM Cloud region.
 You can also source it from the `BM_REGION` (higher precedence) or `BLUEMIX_REGION` environment variable.
 The default value is `us-south`.

+* `max_retries` - (Optional) This is the maximum number of times a Softlayer API call is retried, in the case where requests are getting network related timeout and rate limit exceeded error code.
+You can also source it from the `MAX_RETRIES` environment variable.
+The default value is `5`.